Answered By: Allison McDermott

 ProQuest:

-There are occasionally non-scholarly articles published in scholarly journals, like editor's notes and book reviews.
-A good rule of thumb is to look to see if an article includes citations and a list of references.
+Occasionally, non-scholarly articles are published in scholarly journals, like editor's notes and book reviews.
+A good rule of thumb is to see if an article includes citations and a list of references.
 If not you may not want to use it.

 Databases with only scholarly sources

-JSTOR, SAGE, and Project Muse contain only scholarly material, so there is no need to designate it by checking a box.
+JSTOR, SAGE, and Project Muse contain only scholarly material, so it is unnecessary to designate it by checking a box.

 If you still have questions you can chat in real-time with a librarian here.